lrondanini/bit-box/README.md

 - Elastic Scalability: adding/removing nodes is extremelly simple with no down time.
 - Fault Tolerance: data is automatically replicated among the nodes.
 If a node goes down, its load/tasks will be automatically managed by another node
 - Event Streaming: you can subscribe to specific events in the cluster
-- Scheduler: crontab like features to manage your task
+- Scheduler: crontab like features to manage your tasks
 - Atomicity: bit-box guarantees that a task will be performed only once
 - Monitoring: easy to maintain and monitor using our cli